Creating Scheduled Cleaning Sequence

 In this example, you can see lines 1-20 are cleaned every two weeks.
 This is on an every two-week route.

-Lines 21 and 22 are wine/cocktail lines that are cleaned every 12 weeks, so we've scheduled a both caustic and acid clean once in the six clean sequence, clean #2 in this case.
+Lines 21 and 22 are wine/cocktail lines that are cleaned every 12 weeks, so we've scheduled both caustic and acid clean once in the six clean sequence, clean #2 in this case, which calls for both an acid and caustic cleaning for all 22 lines.

 You should stagger the acid cleans on a route because they take twice as long.
 If you schedule the acid clean for every establishment on that route in the same week, all of your cleans that week will take twice as long, creating 16-hour days instead of eight.